dillonkearns/advent-posts/types-without-borders-isnt-enough.md

 # Types Without Borders Isn't Enough

-At Elm Conf 2018, I gave a talk called Types Without Borders<sup>[^types-without-borders]</sup>.
+At Elm Conf 2018, I gave a talk called [Types Without Borders](https://www.youtube.com/watch?v=memIRXFSNkU).
 In the talk, I discussed the idea of preserving type information when crossing the boundary between languages or environments.

-I gave a demo of two different libraries that follow that principle: `elm-graphql`<sup>[^elm-graphql]</sup>, and `elm-typescript-interop`<sup>[^elm-typescript-interop]</sup>. `elm-graphql` has stood the test of time quite well.
+I gave a demo of two different libraries that follow that principle: [`elm-graphql`](https://github.com/dillonkearns/elm-graphql), and [`elm-typescript-interop`](https://github.com/dillonkearns/elm-typescript-interop). `elm-graphql` has stood the test of time quite well.

 `elm-typescript-interop` was a solid idea at the time, but it missed something fundamentally that `elm-graphql` got right.
-So I'm rethinking it from scratch and introducing a new incarnation of that project that I'm, creatively, calling `elm-ts-interop`<sup>[^elm-ts-interop]</sup>.
+So I'm rethinking it from scratch and introducing a new incarnation of that project that I'm, creatively, calling [`elm-ts-interop`](https://github.com/dillonkearns/elm-ts-interop).
 In this post, I'll explore the missing piece, which needed a fresh look after a few years to discover: using a Combinator approach.
-I wrote about Combinators in-depth in yesterday's post<sup>[^combinators-post]</sup>.
+I wrote about Combinators in-depth in [yesterday's post](https://functional.christmas/2020/10).
 Before I explain the new approach in `elm-ts-interop`, let me describe the original approach of `elm-typescript-interop`.

 ## The original elm-typescript-interop